Will Smallbone

-William Anthony Patrick Smallbone (born 21 February 2000) is a professional footballer who plays as a central midfielder for club Millwall, on loan from club Southampton.
+William Anthony Patrick Smallbone (born 21 February 2000) is a professional footballer who plays as a central midfielder.
 Born in England, he plays for the Republic of Ireland national team.
+He is a free agent.

+Smallbone is a product of the Southampton academy and made his professional debut for the club in January 2020.
+He had loan spells with Stoke City and Millwall.
+Smallbone has represented the Republic of Ireland at youth and full international level.